-The curriculum consists of 30 credits; 24 of which are allocated to required courses in computer science.
-The remaining six credits permit students to specialize either in areas appropriate to their individual needs, or to complete the thesis option.
-In order to accommodate working professionals, courses are offered during evening hours at the Old Westbury and Manhattan campuses.
+The curriculum consists of 30 credits; 21 of which are allocated to required courses in computer science.
+The remaining nine credits permit students to specialize either in areas appropriate to their individual needs, or to complete the thesis option.
+In order to accommodate working professionals, courses are offered during day, evening hours, as well as weekend at the Old Westbury and Manhattan campuses.